abirkrem8/RenewRentalNotification/README.md

 3. **Data Processing:** Utilizing advanced querying techniques, the automation identifies all tenants scheduled to move out in two months.
 This includes parsing through lease agreements and move-out dates to accurately pinpoint the relevant individuals.
 4. **Email Notification:** Once the target tenants are identified, the system automatically generates personalized email notifications.
 These emails contain essential information such as the confirmed move-out date and a polite reminder to consider renewing their lease.
 Personalization ensures that each tenant receives a tailored message, enhancing engagement and encouraging positive action.
 5. **Property Manager Notification:** Simultaneously, the automation compiles a detailed list of the identified tenants along with pertinent details.
 This list is promptly forwarded to the property manager, enabling them to oversee the process and take necessary follow-up actions.
 6. **Scheduling and Monitoring:** The automation can be scheduled to run at regular intervals, ensuring that upcoming move-outs are promptly identified and managed.
 Additionally, comprehensive logging and monitoring functionalities are integrated to track the execution of tasks and identify any potential issues.
+The current implementation would work best with a weekly recurring schedule.

 ## Benefits
 1. **Efficiency:** By automating the process of identifying and notifying tenants, the system significantly reduces the time and effort required for manual data processing and communication.